 Ride-hailing service Uber is a great example of this.
 It listened to the consumer and created uberPOOL, making it easy for people heading in a similar direction, at the same time, to share car rides with strangers, thus reducing the price of the service, per passenger.
 This also helps reduce traffic jams and the pollution caused by car emissions.

 Businesses are now more willing to share ideas and work collaboratively.
 The sharing economy has also helped harness and foster the sharing of knowledge, rather than tangible goods.

 I believe in the revolution of the sharing economy by the outsourcing of knowledge, through the gig economy.

-At S&S, we drive businesses forward, fully embracing the new-age mentality to help the business world keep up with rapid change.
-We do this not only by sharing our abundance of knowledge, but also ensuring that our ‘SWAT teams’ (which comprise of the top 5% of executives) have the right training and tools to share their knowledge and experience and help build commercial success in this new era.
+At Sullivan & Stanley, we drive businesses forward, fully embracing the new-age mentality to help the business world keep up with rapid change.
+We do this not only by sharing our abundance of knowledge.
+We also do this by ensuring that our ‘SWAT teams’ (which comprise the top 5% of executives) have the right training and tools to share their knowledge and experience and help build commercial success in this new era.

 Our objective is to always ensure businesses do not become obsolete in this competitive landscape by moulding them into a stronger and more resilient shape.
 Find out more about how you can get in contact with our experts.